 For multiple pump installations, it is recommended that each Air Release Valve be fitted with an independent bleeder line directed back to the wet well.
-If multiple Air Release Valves are installed in a system, do not direct bleeder lines to a common maniinstallation of an Automatic Air Release Valve for your specific application.
+If multiple Air Release Valves are installed in a system, do not direct bleeder lines to a common manifold pipe.
+Contact your Gorman-Rupp distributor or the Gorman-Rupp Company for information about installation of an Automatic Air Release Valve for your specific application.